cimaja/figma-template/README.md

 This plugin aims to improve consistency across the team by generating a starting page structure and templates to work from.
 It offers flexibility in the creative process by allowing a designer to opt-in to generating a structure suitable for the project at hand.

-Additionally, the plugin provides easy access to all Power Platform design libraries, ensuring teams can quickly find and use the right components and resources for their projects.
+Additionally, the plugin provides easy access to all team design libraries, ensuring teams can quickly find and use the right components and resources for their projects.

 ## Features

 - Generate consistent page structures and templates
 - Choose from various pre-defined templates
-- Quick access to all Power Platform design libraries
+- Quick access to all team design libraries
-- Organized by product sections (Power Apps, Power Pages, etc.)
+- Organized by team (Power Apps, Power Pages, etc.)
 - Copy library names with one click

 ## How to use